Michael C. Kumpf, CHMM

 Log into the application and update your personal and appointment information.
 All changes to your appointment and all new appointments will have to be approved by your PI, Supervisor or group delegate.
 You will receive an email confirmation upon electronic approval.
 Your PI, Supervisor or group delegate can also update your appointment information and you will then receive an email confirmation of the changes.

-For any other questions, please contact Building Management at 642-5232 or at 642-5231.
+For any other questions, please contact Building Management at 642-5231.

 The College of Chemistry Shops offer comprehensive technical expertise in support of the College's mission of providing the highest quality in education, research, and public service.
 Shop technical services facilitate the exploration, discovery, and dissemination of new scientific knowledge.